PM bats for Adityanath as UP's next CM, says will make up for time lost due to pandemic | Politics

 "The women of UP have decided that they have to make the BJP win and make Yogi ji chief minister again (Bhajpa ko jitana jai, Yogi ji ko phir mukhya mantra banana hai)," he said.

-Months back, there was speculation that Bharatiya Janata Party was contemplating a new chief minister if it comes to power in the state.
+Months back, there was speculation that the Bharatiya Janata Party was contemplating a new chief minister if it comes back to power in UP.

-In October, Union Home Minister Amit Shah dispelled the impression, saying if people of Uttar Pradesh wanted to see Narendra Modi as prime minister in 2024 they must elect Adityanath as chief minister in 2022.
+Union Home Minister Amit Shah dispelled the impression in October, saying if people of Uttar Pradesh wanted to see Narendra Modi as prime minister in 2024 they must elect Adityanath as chief minister in 2022.

-Sunday’s remarks could be interpreted as the PM’s view that Adityanath is best suited for the post, if the party wins the assembly polls.

-Addressing voters in Mathura, Agra and Bulandshahr, Modi said the people of Uttar Pradesh have decided that development will be the biggest issue in the upcoming elections.
+Addressing voters in Mathura, Agra and Bulandshahr, Modi said the people of UP have decided that development will be the biggest issue in the elections.

-Hitting out at the previous governments, the PM said, “Those who were in power earlier were not concerned with faith or your needs.
-Their only agenda was to loot UP.'' ''The people of UP have bluntly said that no matter how much politics some people do on the basis of money, muscle power, casteism or communalism, they will not get the love of the public,'' he said.
+Hitting out at the previous governments, the PM said, "Those who were in power earlier were not concerned with faith or your needs.
+Their only agenda was to loot UP.'' ''The people of UP have bluntly said no matter how much politics some people do on the basis of money, muscle power, casteism or communalism, they will not get the public's love,'' he said.

-Taking a swipe at Samajwadi Party president Akhilesh Yadav over his recent remark that he sees Lord Krishna in his dream, the prime minister said, ''Witnessing the immense support for the BJP, these people are now seeing Lord Krishna in their dreams.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)